 From easy beginner trails, intermediate XC and all-mountain trails, to advanced XC and DH trails.
 There are 7 areas surrounding Fernie representing over 100 trails to ride, see a list of most trails below.

-For current trail conditions and updates join this Fernie Facebook Page
+Ask about local and current trail conditions join this Fernie Trails Alliance Facebook Page

 Did you know?
 Fernie is part of the Kootenay Dirt Epic 8!

 Trails are given a level of difficulty to help those new to the trails decide which trails are best for them.
 Fernie is a mountain town so the majority of trails (any rated Green to Dlb Black) involve at least some uphill, downhill and technical elements (roots, rocks, sharp turns, steeps, drops, etc. depending on the level rating).
 Most are cross-country trails but Fernie offers a fantastic selection of downhill trails around town and at the Fernie Alpine Resort Bike Park.
 Note all trails except double-blacks can be ridden in both directions.
 Be aware and courteous on the trails.
 Hikers also use the trails.
 Dogs are allowed on most trails except Mount Proctor and Fernie Alpine Resort Bike Park, and the Community Trails require dogs on leash.
 Please clean up after your dog!